Drew-S/Gallery-Wall/README.md

 Gallery Wall is a simple to use gallery system that you can add to your website that aligns images (near) perfectly horizontally, and has a fullscreen image viewer.

+[Live preview of the site](a simple to use gallery system that you can add to your website that aligns images (near) perfectly horizontally, and has a fullscreen image viewer.)

 ###### Features
 -   Gallery wall (auto resizes with screen)
 -   Fullscreen mode (with smooth animations)